-The Contract and Commercial Law Act applies to sales of commercial goods that may not be covered by the Consumer Guarantees Act.
-Such goods include goods purchased for resupply or resale, or for use in manufacturing processes, and personal or household goods for use in business (where the seller has contracted out of the Consumer Guarantees Act).
+The Contract and Commercial Law Act is an omnibus piece of legislation that contains provisions applying to sales of goods that may not be covered by the Consumer Guarantees Act (these provisions were formerly in the Sale of Goods Act 1908).
+Such goods include goods purchased for resupply or resale, goods for use in manufacturing processes, and personal or household goods for use in business (where the seller has contracted out of the Consumer Guarantees Act).